bedroom

 Why it works: Linen breathes well and adds subtle texture without busy patterns.

 If the bedding feels too wrinkled, upgrade to a linen blend for a smoother look.
+For a moodier take on layered bedding, browse our moody romantic bedroom ideas.
 Keep a spare set from Parachute Home in the closet for quick swaps.
 Avoid shiny sateen that can feel slippery; go for washed texture instead.
 Finish with a light cotton quilt for layered comfort.
 It also photographs well.

 Tips